syncfusion-content/maui-docs/MAUI/RadialGauge/animation.md

 ## Animation Easing

-The `AnimationEasing` property of pointer allows you to change the easing function.
-The default value `AnimationEasing` property is Linear.
+The `AnimationEasing` property of pointer allows you to use different type of easing function.
+The default value `AnimationEasing` property is `Linear`.

 {% tabs %}